nil-unia/Sea-Level-Prediction-with-Machine-Learning-Montauk/README.md

 ## Limitations

-- Prophet is a statistical trend/seasonality model — it doesn't know about physical processes like ice sheet dynamics, thermal expansion, or land subsidence, so long-range (2100) forecasts should be treated as an extrapolation, not a physical simulation.
+- Prophet is a statistical trend/seasonality model — it doesn't know about physical processes like ice sheet dynamics, thermal expansion, or land subsidence, so long-range (2100) forecasts should be treated as an extrapolation rather than a physical simulation.
 - Longer historical records tend to produce more stable long-term trend estimates, but may under-weight recent acceleration in sea level rise.
 - Regional NOAA scenarios (which incorporate physical climate models) are a better source for planning-grade projections; this model is best used as a data science exercise and a first-pass comparison point.

 ## Acknowledgments

-Project structure and procedure adapted from [Science Buddies: "Can Machine Learning Forecast Future Sea Levels?"](https://www.sciencebuddies.org/science-fair-projects/project-ideas/ArtificialIntelligence_p031/artificial-intelligence/sea_level).
 Data sourced from NOAA Tides & Currents.